MAziz-0/Memory-game/README.md

     -   #### Frequent User Goals
         1. As a Frequent User, I want to check to see if there are any newly added challenges or updates.
-        2. As a Frequent User, I want to check to see if there's any new features.
+        2. As a Frequent User, I want to check to see if there are any new features.
         3. As a Frequent User, I want always to have fun playing the game; replayability is crucial.

 -   ### Design